WulfGamesYT/MultiDatabasePDO/README.md

 If you need to ask a question, reach out to me on Twitter.<br>
 Twitter: https://www.twitter.com/WulfGamesYT

-If you like this library please consider starring it and sharing it with your dev mates who love PHP and MySQL!
-Thank you for reading, that's all for today. 😀
+If you like this library please consider starring it and sharing it with fellow developers who like PHP & MySQL!
+Stay tuned for updates I make to this and report any bugs to me.
+Thank you for reading, that's all for today. &#9787;